dharshanduck/fpv-at-ph/README.md

 - Make sure no other pilots are in the air when you plug in, even if on different channel or technology.
 - Other than whoop style quads, no matter the size, must take off beyong the hill (Safety PVC).
 - Check channels with others before flying.
 - Notify all pilots that you are plugging in to ensure safety of other crafts , and provide a buffer window to respond if interference is noticed from others flying.
+Mention Band and Channel number.

 ### Flight Rules
 - Maximum of 4 aircraft in the air at one time.